-As of the date of this Country Profile, there were 54 active commercial banks and 13 specialized medium-and long-term credit banks, 50 financial institutions, 11 brokerage institutions, two leasing companies in the financial sector and ten representative offices in the Republic.
+As of the date of this Base Prospectus, there were 69 active commercial banks and two specialized medium-and long-term credit banks, 52 financial institutions, 13 brokerage institutions, two leasing companies in the financial sector and 10 representative offices in the Republic.
 Foreign banks have traditionally established themselves in Lebanon, with either receiving a banking license or operating through a representative office or acquiring participations in the capital of Lebanese banks.

-The average capital adequacy ratio of Lebanese banks was 13.3 percent at end of June 2010.
+The average capital adequacy ratio of Lebanese banks was 11.8 percent as of the end of June 2011.